History of rent control in England and Wales: Premiums

-The Act now made it a penal offence, liable to a fine of £100, to require a premium, but reduced the length of excluded tenancies from 21 years or more to 14 years or more.
+The act now made it a penal offence, liable to a fine of £100, to require a premium, but reduced the length of excluded tenancies from 21 years or more to 14 years or more.

 Security of tenure

 Distress (in Scotland "diligence") could only be levied with consent of the court.
 Possession could be recovered if the court saw fit on a certain number of grounds, which were widened.
 The court lost its powers to grant possession on some unspecified but less satisfactory grounds.

 Succession

 There was a right of succession by the tenant's widow if she was residing with him at his death or a member of the tenant's family who had been residing with the tenant at the time of his death.
-A requirement for six months' residence except for a widow was introduced by the 1933 Act.
+A requirement for six months' residence except for a widow was introduced by the Rent and Mortgage Interest Restrictions (Amendment) Act 1933.

 Gradual decontrol 1923 to 1933

-Following the report of the Onslow Committee, the Rent and Mortgage Interest Restrictions Act 1923 became the first measure to reverse the machinery of control.
+Following the report of the Onslow Committee, the Rent and Mortgage Interest Restrictions Act 1923 (13 & 14 Geo.
+5. c.
+32) became the first measure to reverse the machinery of control.